UlysseBerra/lang50/README.md

     -   interesting UI features
         -   zoom on written samples (either Unicode text or images)
         -   autoplay option for spoken samples
 -   [Name That Language](https://namethatlanguage.org/) was a simpler version, with different aesthetic choices.
-It does not work any more.
+It does not work anymore.
 Apparently it had no difficulty levels, only rounds to go through with 3 lives.

 ## Technologies